-Now that the children have settled into school, we will focus on developing independence, building on relationships with staff and children and the positive contributions the children make to their class and to each others learning.
+Now that the children have settled well into school, we will focus on developing independence, building on relationships with staff and children and the positive contributions the children make to their class and to each other's learning.
 We will explore their sense of belonging; to Elm class and Whimple Primary School.
-We will help the children to develop their understanding of the classroom rules and procedures, and how the Apple characters of Whimple Primary School, and the 6Rs help us to be part of our class and the wider school community.
+We will help the children to further develop their understanding of the classroom rules and procedures, and how the Apple characters of Whimple Primary School, and the 6Rs help us to be part of our class and the wider school community.
 We will continue to build on the skills of turn taking, sharing resources and working together.

-We will support the children to recognise and understand their emotions and help them to manage them appropriately, developing their problem solving skills and resilience.
-These skills will also be developed through our 'Jigsaw' PSHE lessons and circle time sessions.
+We will support the children to recognise and understand their emotions and help them to manage them appropriately, developing their reflection skills and resilience.
+These skills will also be developed through our 'Jigsaw' PSHE lesson units of 'Dreams & Goals' and 'Healthy Me'.
+These skills will also be developed through our circle time sessions.

-We will support and encourage the children to further develop their independence in self-care; changing for PE lessons, opening packaging for lunches and snacks, using the toilet and having drinks independently and at appropriate times, putting on jumpers, coats and gloves and retrieving and returning books, equipment and resources independently.
+We will support and encourage the children to further develop their independence in self-care; changing independently for PE lessons, opening packaging for lunches and snacks, using the toilet and having drinks independently and at appropriate times, putting on jumpers, coats and gloves and retrieving and returning books, equipment and resources independently.
 We will encourage the children to wait their turn to speak in conversations and class discussions.